Last Updated on

 01. Facebook Advertising:

-Facebook advertising has a unique advantage over almost all the other internet advertising channels, which is that you can target your ads by:
+The best Social media strategy for an E-Commerce website is Facebook advertising.
+It has a unique advantage over almost all the other internet advertising channels, which is that you can target your ads by:

 Types of Facebook Ads:

 While there are many types of Facebook ads, here are the 8 types of Facebook ads you will need for your eCommerce store.